Click for ALL clinics in the UK & Ireland treating Hyperhidrosis ( Excessive Sweating ) registered and verified by Consulting Room.

 Surgery is also an option for treating hyperhidrosis but it is usually only considered when all other non-surgical treatments have proved ineffective.
 There are two types of surgery for treating hyperhidrosis.
 One involves removing the sweat glands from underneath the arms, while the other is a major surgery requiring a general anaesthetic, whereby the nerves that lie alongside the sympathetic ganglion chain are divided.

-Botulinum toxin type A: Botox (Vistabel), Dysport (Azzalure) and Xeomin (Bocouture) is a naturally occurring protein produced by the bacterium Clostridium botulinum.
-It can be used to treat all wrinkles and for hyperhidrosis (excessive sweating).
+Botulinum toxin type A, know by the brand names Botox (Vistabel), Dysport (Azzalure) and Xeomin (Bocouture), is a naturally occurring protein produced by the bacterium clostridium botulinum.
+It is licensed as a prescription only medicine and can be used to treat wrinkles like frown lines and crow`s feet as well as hyperhidrosis or excessive sweating.
+As a prescription only medicine, it requires a face-to-face consultation to determine your suitability for treatment.

 Hyperhidrosis is a medical condition whereby a person has abnormally increased or excessive perspiration or sweating. miraDry is the first and only device cleared by the U.S. FDA for the treatment of excessive underarm sweat.